vanpipy/record/ecmascript/README.md

 ***Q***: What is the debounce and throttle in javascript?

 ***A***:
-The debounce is that triggers an action only once in some time.\
+The debounce is that triggers an action when the end of status changed and ignores any triggers before the end.\
 The throttle is that limit the amount of the actions triggered in some time.